YingDynastY/RestfulServer/README.md

 # RestfulServer
-This is a Basic restful Website device can upload data by visiting http://localhost:3000/api/data+value to upload the sensors data
+This is a Basic  Website
+device can upload data by visiting http://localhost:3000/api/data+value to upload the sensors data

 1.Visit the http://localhost:3000/api/find to show the data the device has already uploaded